The Collapse of FTX: What Went Wrong With the Crypto Exchange?

 Bankman-Fried stepped down on Nov.
 11 as CEO of FTX and a court appointed as his successor John J. Ray III, an American executive who led energy trading firm Enron through bankruptcy proceedings after an accounting scandal fabricating corporate earnings was discovered.

-FTX, along with a vast corporate structure of roughly 130 other affiliated companies, filed for Chapter 11 bankruptcy protection the same day.
+That same day, FTX, along with a vast network of roughly 130 other affiliated companies, filed for Chapter 11 bankruptcy protection.
 The bankruptcy filings indicated FTX had assets and liabilities each in the range of $10 billion to $50 billion.

 Suspected FTX Hack

-Within hours of filing for bankruptcy, FTX said it was the victim of “unauthorized transactions” and it would move its digital assets to cold storage for security purposes.
-Outside analysts said they suspect about $477 million was stolen from FTX in the purported hack.
+Within hours of filing for bankruptcy, FTX said it was the victim of “unauthorized transactions” and announced plans to move its digital assets to cold storage for security purposes.
+Outside analysts estimated about $477 million was stolen from FTX in the purported hack.

 Lawsuit Filed Against FTX and Celebrity Promoters